taniyasatwani/Myntra-recommender-system/README.md

 ## Overview
 Get the dataset from `Kaggle`, it contains 44K images of different fashion clothing.

-Model is trained using Resnet50 with max pooling layer.
+Model is trained using `Resnet50` with `max pooling layer`.
 Features are extracted from the images.

-Nearest neighbour with eucladian distance is used to predict top 5 images similar to user's interest.
+`Nearest neighbour` with `euclidean distance` is used to predict top 5 images similar to user's interest.

-Front end is developed using Streamlit.
+Front end is developed using `Streamlit`.